Chase Ink Business Preferred Review

 GoodRewards Rate

-Ink Business Preferred may be the business credit card for you if your business spends a lot on the card’s high-earning purchase categories: travel, shipping, cable/internet/phone services, and online advertising.
-However, the card sports a $95 annual fee, so you’ll want to make sure you’ll be earning enough rewards with your business spending to offset the annual cost of the card.
+With an overall score of 4.1/5, Ink Business Preferred isn’t our highest-rated business credit card, but it’s a great fit for businesses that spend up to $150K annually on travel, shipping, cable/internet/phone services, and/or online advertising (the card’s 3x points categories).
+However, the card sports a $95 annual fee, so you’ll want to ensure you’ll be earning enough rewards to offset the annual cost.

 Chase Ink Business Preferred |